 In hindsight, one week in Brisbane was probably a little too long.
-I’d booked it as a sort of buffer – so that I could have some downtime after travelling from Scotland, and to give myself a couple of days to sleep off the jetlag and another couple of days to explore the city before I moved on to the Sunshine Coast.
+I’d booked it as a sort of buffer – so that I could have some downtime after travelling from Scotland, and to give myself a couple of days to sleep off the jetlag and another couple of days to explore the city before I moved up the Sunshine Coast.

 I was based out of the West End, so getting around was easy and all of the major sights were pretty close by.
 There were a couple of things I had originally intended on doing but later changed my mind about after talking to other travellers who had been left disappointed and out of pocket – particularly the Lone Pine Koala Sanctuary.
 This was pretty high on my list before I arrived (you know, when in Australia…hug a koala!) but when two of the guys I’d been sharing a dorm with had shelled out $54 ($36 just to get in, another $18 for a photo) and said the poor koalas got passed from person to person in a never-ending queue, I quickly decided that I’d rather see them in the wild somewhere later on in my trip.